radzhome/django-awseb-tasks/README.md

 ### Add the package to your PYTHONPATH i.e. in  ../lib

-You can include it anywhere so long as its accessible
+You can include it anywhere so long as its accessible.
+Install it like so:

+    sudo pip install -U git+https://<username>@bitbucket.org/trapeze/aws-release-tasks.git

 ### Reference it in your fabfile.py